TokyAngelo/SAYNA-CULTUREG-PROJET1/README.md

-# SAYNA-CULTUREG-PROJET1
+HI THERE.
-Here is where I store all my learning projects with SAYNA
+Here is where I store all my learning projects with SAYNA during the Numeric Orientation Program led by Orange Digital Center Madagascar.